usf-cs272-spring2022/usf-cs272-spring2022.github.io/_exams/exam-2.md

 In addition to the general [exam logistics](exam-logistics.html), you want to consider the following:

-  - You should bookmark your favorite regular expression, JUnit, Log4j2, HTTP, Jetty, and SQL resources.
+  - You should bookmark your favorite regular expression, <!--JUnit,--> Log4j2, HTTP, Jetty, and SQL resources.
 The README files of the lecture code have several recommendations for each topic.

   - Make sure you can access the on-campus database.
 You will be able to `SOURCE` the tables from the exam and test out your SQL queries there.